Symptom

 SuccessFactors Cloud Proactive Monitoring

 The Cloud Availability Center (CAC) offers a personalized dashboard overview of the status of your SAP cloud products; with the purpose of providing you with up-to-date status on cases (service disruptions/ interruptions/ degradation/ maintenance) occurring with your products.
 It provides an at-a-glance view of current and historical cloud solution status, product and system views, planned events, and the latest notifications.
-Your S-user personalization in the SAP ONE Support Launchpad gives you a view of your products, the data centers, URLs, and tenants they reside on.
+Your S-user personalization in the SAP for Me gives you a view of your products, the data centers, URLs, and tenants they reside on.
 This tool is designed to assist you with your productive systems.
 You can find a link to this tool, and more information in the Cloud Availability Center FAQ as well as in the KBA 2548400 - Getting started with the SAP Cloud Availability Center (CAC).

 SuccessFactors Cloud Communications